transferwise/formatting/README.md

 `referenceMultiplier` | Depends on currency, but usually 1 | Any number, but typically 1, 10, 100, 1000, etc. | Controls the amount of the left-hand reference currency.
 Currency norms for the default are [configured here](./src/rate/config.js).
 `significantFigures` | 6 | Any positive integer | Controls the displayed precision of calculated values.

-Thus, depending on your needs, it's possible to get your rate in any of this formats:
+Thus, depending on your needs, it's possible to get your rate in any of these formats:

 _(Assume a from-VND transfer)_